WARNING: Version 6.2 of Elasticsearch has passed its EOL date.

 The

-.
+include_type_nameparameter in the index creation, index template, and mapping APIs will default tofalse.
 Setting the parameter at all will result in a deprecation warning. -

 The

-mapping type is removed.
+_default_mapping type is removed.

 -